danielharrell/open-eyes-lect-2017-18/Open.md

 make the openness of the parabola at once intelligible yet impassable.
-The way it stays open on one side will be something we can plainly see, even point to, yet never reach---as if openness had no being but seeming. <!--Later shift this image to infinite circle whose center is everywhere and circumference nowhere, when talking about totality, or world.-->
+The way it stays open on one side will be something we can plainly see, even point to, yet never reach---as if openness had no being but seeming.

 This, then, is another way to wonder how being open is possible. <!--Note later that we wonder this by giving